fossas/fossa-cli/docs/references/files/fossa-deps.md

 Fossa-deps file is a file named `fossa-deps.{yaml, yml, json}` at the root of the project.
 It can be used to provide manual and vendor dependencies.

+You can use [this configuration generator tool](https://wirechunk.com/topics/c4f67ee8-29f4-4fd3-8b87-76b80da015f6) to easily create a fossa-deps file.

 ## Fields

 ### `referenced-dependencies:`